 Agglomerative and divisive clustering are the two basic forms of hierarchical clustering.
 Let’s discuss each of them in detail:

-• Agglomerative clustering: The most popular method for hierarchical clustering is agglomerative clustering.
-It iteratively joins smaller groups of individual data points into bigger clusters based on how similar or distant they are to one another.
+Agglomerative clustering is the most common method of hierarchical clustering, where it iteratively unites smaller groups of single data points into bigger clusters on how similar or distant they are to one another.

-Up until all data points are part of a single cluster, the two closest clusters at each phase are combined to form a new cluster.
-The outcome is a dendrogram that shows the clusters’ hierarchical connections.
+This is done, until all data points are part of a single cluster, the two closest clusters at each phase are combined to form a new cluster.
+The outcome is a dendrogram that shows the clusters’ hierarchical connections..

 Advantages of Hierarchical Clustering